Collaborative Neural Rendering using Anime Character Sheets: Method

-Here we present a formal task formulation by considering one character sheet $\mathbf{S}_{ref}$ in a whole as an input sample and ignoring the order of reference images $\mathbf{I}_n \in \mathbf{S}_{ref}$.
-To provide rendering directives to the model, a target pose $\mathbf{P}_{tar}$ representation is also required in the input.
-The task can be formulated as mapping input sample $\mathbf{S}_{ref}$ to target image $y$ that follows the desired target pose $\mathbf{P}_{tar}$:
+Our formulation is inspired by the tasks about drawing or painting art~\cite{huang_learning_2019,su_vectorization_2021}.
+We consider the character sheet $I_n \in {S}_{ref}$ in a whole.
+A target pose ${P}_{tar}$ representation is also required to provide rendering target for the model.
+The task can be formulated as mapping ${S}_{ref}$ to target image $\widehat{I}_{tar}$ with the desired target pose ${P}_{tar}$:

-We also notice that complicated poses, motions, or characters may require a larger collection of references in $\mathbf{S}_{ref}$ than others.
-A dynamically sized $\mathbf{S}_{ref}$ should therefore also be allowed.
+We notice that complicated poses, motions, or characters may require more references in ${S}_{ref}$ than others, so dynamically sized ${S}_{ref}$ should be allowed.